 Citizens' Fundamental Rights Wall Frame

-- Fundamental Rights Framed wall art professionally printed with sharp, vivid designs in India's colours
+- Fundamental Rights Wall Frame art professionally printed with sharp, vivid designs in India's colours.
+You maybe also interested in a desk/table version of Fundamental Rights and Citizens' Fundamental Duties - Desk Plaque

 - Printed on Constitution Paper (Original) - that was used to print the original constitution, sourced from the Handmade Paper Institute in Pune that was setup by K B Joshi in 1940, with the blessings of Mahatma Gandhi